Glowing Beach in Goa: When & Where to See Bioluminescence in 2026

 You’ll see the glow when waves crash, when you walk along the wet sand, or when the water is gently stirred.

-This natural phenomenon is most reliably visible at Betalbatim Beach, making it the top glowing beach in Goa for December 2025 and January 2026.
+This natural phenomenon is most reliably visible at Betalbatim Beach, making it the top glowing beach in Goa for 2026.

 What Causes Bioluminescence in Goa?